slackhq/astra/docs/topics/Config-options.md

 <deflist>
 <def title="commitDurationSecs">
 How often Lucene commits to disk.
-This value will impact the accuracy of calculating the chunk size on disk for rollovers, so should be set conservatively to keep chunk sizes consistent.
+This value will impact the accuracy of calculating the
+<tooltip term="chunk">chunk</tooltip> size on disk for rollovers, so should be set conservatively to keep
+chunk sizes consistent.
 </def>
 <def title="refreshDurationSecs">
 How often Lucene refreshes the index, or makes results visible to search.